The Haunting Spectacle: Exploring Christopher Bruce's Ghost Dances

 The Enduring Legacy: Impact and Interpretation

 The ballet's open-ended nature allows for multiple interpretations.
-While the Titanic disaster serves as a point of reference, the ballet's themes transcend this specific historical event.
+That's why while the Titanic disaster serves as a point of reference, the ballet's themes transcend this specific historical event.
 Audiences are free to connect the choreography and music to their own experiences of loss and grief, making it a deeply personal and moving experience for each viewer.
 This ambiguity and its inherent capacity for personal interpretation is a key element of the ballet's enduring appeal and lasting power.

 Frequently Asked Questions (FAQ)